Elevation: 8,297 ft

 East Ridge, Class 2

-From the 8,100-foot saddle at the base of the North Face of Peak 8297 South, pick up a good elk trail that skirts the W side of a couple of minor ridge humps to get past Point 8205.
-Scramble W across the easy, open ridge to reach a final hump (8200+).
-Descend N to another saddle [Note: you can skirt this final hump, at least a little, by using an elk trail on the hump’s east side].
+From the 8,100-foot saddle at the base of the north face of Peak 8297 South, pick up a good elk trail that skirts the west side of a couple of minor ridge humps to get past Point 8205.
+Scramble west across the easy, open ridge to reach a final hump (8200+).
+Descend north to another saddle [Note: you can skirt this final hump, at least a little, by using an elk trail on the hump’s east side].

-From the final saddle, head N up a final section of easy ridge to reach the small, gentle summit of Peak 8297 North.
+From the final saddle, head north up a final section of easy ridge to reach the small, gentle summit of Peak 8297 North.
 In contrast to the decent summit cairn atop Peak 8297 South, Peak 8297 North had no summit cairn.
 I built a small cairn atop the high point.
 There isn’t much talus/scree to work with here.
-Return to the summit of Peak 8297 South by descending the East Ridge Route of Peak 8297 North and ascending the Northeast Face Route of Peak 8297 South.
-From the summit of Peak 8297 South, descend to Broken Wagon Creek Road and follow it E for about 4 miles to return to the parking area near US-93.
+Return to the summit of Peak 8297 South by descending the east ridge of Peak 8297 North and ascending the northeast face of Peak 8297 South.
+From the summit of Peak 8297 South, descend to Broken Wagon Creek Road and follow it east for about four miles to return to the parking area near US-93.